GLOBAL MARKETS-World markets steady after Fed policy ructions

 By Simon Jessop

-LONDON, March 21 World markets steadied on Friday after a volatile week driven by speculation over shifts in U.S. monetary policy, with stocks up, Bunds flat and the euro set to snap a six-week run of gains against the dollar.
+LONDON, March 21 World markets steadied on Friday after a volatile run driven by speculation over shifts in U.S. monetary policy, with stocks up slightly, Bunds flat and the euro at a two-week low against the dollar.

-Speeches from U.S. Federal Reserve officials later in the day will be parsed for clues to the pace of U.S. tightening and could drive fresh market moves.

-Approaching the start of U.S. trade, stock index futures on the Standard & Poor's 500 were up 0.3 percent, while two-year Treasury yields remained around a six-month high.

-It dipped 0.1 percent against the euro, however, after the single currency got a boost from euro zone current account data, which hit a record high in January.
+But the U.S. Federal Reserve's plans look set to resume centre stage later in the day as a number of its officials give speeches.

+A bounce in most leading Asian and U.S. indexes overnight helped the MSCI World Index trade up 0.1 percent.

+Against a basket of major currencies, the dollar was trading at 80.171, not far from a high of 80.354, a level not seen since late February.

-While the euro hit an intraday high of $1.3802, it remained on track to record its first weekly loss since late January and snap six weeks of gains, its longest such run since mid-2007.
+The euro eased to $1.3777, having plumbed a two-week low of $1.3749.
+It was on track to post a 1.0 percent drop this week and record its first weekly fall since late January.

-The data helped counter earlier comments from European Central Bank Executive Board Member Sabine Lautenschlaeger, who said interest rates would remain low for an extended period or go even lower.
+Not helping the common currency, European Central Bank Executive Board Member Sabine Lautenschlaeger said interest rates would remain low or go even lower for an extended period.

+The mixture of Fed wait-and-see and ECB hawkishness combined to steady benchmark German debt futures around a two-week high hit in the previous session.

 In Asia, currency attention was again on China's yuan, which extended recent losses.
 The currency has fallen more than 1.2 percent so far this week, putting it on track for its largest weekly loss since 1992.